 For more tips on fabric care, check out our guide on How to Wash and Properly Care for Bedding.

-Where to Buy the Best Natural Laundry Detergent
+Best Natural Laundry Detergent - In Conclusion

 When it comes down to it, natural laundry detergent is healthy laundry detergent.
 It's good for you, good for your family and good for the planet.
 The 100% biodegradable laundry soap from Parachute comes in a subtly soothing lavender scent or an unscented option.

 It's made up of mostly plant-derived ingredients, and thanks to the 3X concentrated formula, you can rest assured it has a smaller carbon footprint than regular laundry detergent.
-Order a bottle of Parachute Laundry Detergent today.